erikadelao13/TheMovieDB/README.md

 ---

-## 3. Incomplete Feature: Watchlist
+## 3. Incomplete Features: Watchlist, and unit tests

 Below is a concise explanation of how I would have implemented the Watchlist feature, along with brief pseudocode.
 I didn’t have enough time to fully build it, but this shows the exact approach I would have taken.
 ## 1. Dependencies